tnyv/dotnet-angular-projects/README.md

+### This repo contains all of my projects that are built on top of the .NET Core 3.1, Angular, and PostgreSQL stack.
+The three current projects within this repo are: 1.
+Portfolio, 2.
+Learning Management System, and 3.
+POS.
+Each individual project will be separated within their own directories and I have provided a directory map to navigate to each project.

 # Table of Contents
-1. Home / Portfolio
+1. Portfolio
 2. Learning Management System
 3. POS

 ___
-# 1. Home / Portfolio
+# 1. Portfolio
 #### Summary
-This entire “Home” project will host all of my personal projects that are built with Angular and .NET stack.
-Each individual project will be separated within their own directories and I have provided a directory map to navigate to each project.
+This is my website portfolio, which utilizes Material UI styling components.
+The website can be viewed here: https://tonyvu.dev/

 #### Directory
 Backend: /api/Apps/Portfolio